mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 #### Add tracking headers to outgoing requests

 The request context needs to be passed to downstream services to enable them to tag telemetry with the appropriate operation and parent id's.
-In Project Newcastle we abstracted http communication in an [`HttpDataService`](../src/PatientTestsApi/Services/HttpDataService.ts).
+For this implementation, we abstracted http communication in an [`HttpDataService`](../src/PatientTestsApi/Services/HttpDataService.ts).
 This data service is instantiated in the [`ControllerFactory`](../src/PatientTestsApi/Controllers/ControllerFactory.ts) with an instance of `AppInsightsService`, and passed to the `AuditService`.
-The `AuditService` uses it to make any outgoing http requests:
+The `AuditService` uses it to make any outgoing HTTP requests:

 ```typescript
 public async LogAuditRecord(expectedResource: IAuditResource): Promise<void> {